-In those cases where the Corporation is seeking to acquire a property interest that would result in a substantial benefit to the Corporation and a substantial betterment of the Corporation's water system, including, but not limited to, an easement, right-of-way, reservoir site, well site, pump site, or water rights, the membership fee shall be one-third (l/3) of that provided in Subsection (b) of this Section, and there shall be approval by a majority of the Board of Directors and concurrence by a majority of the membership except as required under Subsection (a) of this Section when the total number of memberships issued by the Corporation is more than three hundred three (303).
+In those cases where the Corporation is seeking to acquire a property interest that would result in a substantial benefit to the Corporation and a substantial betterment of the Corporation's water system, including, but not limited to, an easement, right-of-way, reservoir site, well site, pump site, or water rights, the Membership fee shall be one-third (l/3) of that provided in Subsection (b) of this Section, and there shall be approval by a majority of the Board of Directors and concurrence by a majority of the Membership except as required under Subsection (a) of this Section when the total number of Memberships issued by the Corporation is more than three hundred three (303).
 Substantial benefit is defined as one or more of the following:

 Provide additional water to the system.

-Reduce costs of the system per member.
+Reduce costs of the system per Member.

 Result in improvement of the system.

-Upon acceptance of the application by the Board of Directors, the applicant shall pay to the Corporation the annual dues for the then current year, and an assessment fee in a sum equal to the then current annual assessment for each membership obtained by the applicant.
+Upon acceptance of the application by the Board of Directors, the applicant shall pay to the Corporation the annual dues for the then current year, and an assessment fee in a sum equal to the then current annual assessment for each Membership obtained by the applicant.

-Upon satisfying the requirements of Subsection (g) of this Section, the applicant shall become a member of the Corporation upon issuance of a membership certificate to the applicant.
+Upon satisfying the requirements of Subsection (g) of this Section, the applicant shall become a Member of the Corporation upon issuance of a Membership Certificate to the applicant.

 Transfer of Water Service Units

 SECTION 4 .5.
-Upon transfer of one (I) or more water service units to which a membership certificate is appurtenant, the transferee shall present to the Secretary a duly recorded copy of the deed, court order or other appropriate transfer documents, along with payment of (a) twenty-five dollars ($25) for each water service unit transferred, (b) the annual dues for the then current year, (c) a certificate transfer fee in an amount established by the Board of Directors, and (d) all other dues, assessments and charges which may be due in connection with the transferred water service unit(s).
-The transferee shall become a member of the Corporation upon issuance of a membership certificate to the transferee.
+Upon transfer of one (I) or more water service units to which a Membership Certificate is appurtenant, the transferee shall present to the Secretary a duly recorded copy of the deed, court order or other appropriate transfer documents, along with payment of (a) twenty-five dollars ($25) for each water service unit transferred, (b) the annual dues for the then current year, (c) a certificate transfer fee in an amount established by the Board of Directors, and (d) all other dues, assessments and charges which may be due in connection with the transferred water service unit(s).
+The transferee shall become a Member of the Corporation upon issuance of a Membership Certificate to the transferee.

 Annual Dues

 SECTION 4 .6 .
-The annual dues payable to the Corporation by each member, regardless of the number of memberships owned by the member, and regardless of whether the member is receiving water service, shall be levied in such amount per member as shall be established by the Board of Directors.
+The annual dues payable to the Corporation by each Member, regardless of the number of Memberships owned by the Member, and regardless of whether the Member is receiving water service, shall be levied in such amount per Member as shall be established by the Board of Directors.
 Dues payable for the then current year are due on the first day of January, and shall be delinquent if not paid on or before the following first day of February.
+An account that becomes delinquent shall be governed by Section 4.12.

 Annual Assessment

 SECTION 4 .7.
-The annual assessment (fixed costs charge) payable to the Corporation by each member, based upon the number of memberships owned by the member, and regardless of whether the member is receiving water service, shall be levied in such amount per membership as shall be established by the Board of Directors.
+The annual assessment (fixed costs charge) payable to the Corporation by each Member, based upon the number of Memberships owned by the Member, and regardless of whether the Member is receiving water service, shall be levied in such amount per Membership as shall be established by the Board of Directors.
 The assessment payable for the then current year is due on the first day of January, and shall be delinquent if not paid on or before the following first day of February.
+An account that becomes delinquent shall be governed by Section 4.12.

 Special Assessments